Growing a coalition of the willing

 - Vote out of office politicians who fail to live up to promises to support human flourishing.

-I see particular key roles for transnational bodies such as the EU, ASEAN, the G7 (and its successor organisations), and aspects of the UN, the OECD, the World Bank, the ISO, and others.
+I see particular key roles for transnational bodies such as the EU, ASEAN, the CP TPP, the AU, the G7 (and its successor organisations), and aspects of the UN, the OECD, the World Bank, the ISO, and others.

-I also anticipate partnerships from organisations representing the sets of professions that I mentioned, in this book’s introduction, as having contributed numerous ideas that are expressed in the Singularity Principles:
+I also anticipate partnerships from organisations representing the sets of professions that I mentioned, in this book’s preface, as having contributed numerous ideas that are expressed in the Singularity Principles:

 - Scientists, technologists, and engineers